asco33/refsberlin/README.md

 1. add your own `fabric.properties` file (or remove any Crashlytics stuff from the code)
 2. add your own `ApiKey` property (send me a message if you need one)

+## Backend
+The backend project can be found here: https://github.com/asco33/refserver

 ## License